rl-institut/offgridders/docs/Home.rst

 * **User-friendly interface**.
-    All simulation parameters, project locations and scenarios can be defined within a single excel file (see `Github wiki: Configurations <https://github.com/smartie2076/simulator_grid-connected_micro_grid/wiki/Configuration-file>`_).
+    All simulation parameters, project locations and scenarios can be defined within a single excel file (see Configuration).
 The time series connected to one or multiple project locations can be defined in one or multiple .csv file(s).
 Even though it is necessary to install Python as well as required packages and execute the tool via a command-line interface (e.g. miniconda), this should enable users without programming experience to use the tool without having to edit any of the provided code.